In This Article

 Larger foreheads can be a common insecurity (something we all face).
 While there are many reasons why one might decide to switch up their haircut, hiding one's features should never be one of them.

 Giving your hair a distinct shape is an eye-catcher all on its own.
 Especially with naturally curly textures, giving your hair a shape that falls into place and feels supported will keep your daily efforts minimal.
-Although, a few wispy curls around the face never hurt.
+Do this by asking your stylist to strategically layer your 'do and using products to moisturize and define coils.
+A few wispy curls around the face never hurt, either.

 Adding face-framing layers is an easy adjustment to any pre-existing cut.
 This small tweak has transformative power, opening things up around the face rather than narrowing in for an elongating effect.
 "Face framing layers add movement," says Sustaita.
 "Plus, they do a great job at highlighting your cheekbones and jawline."

 More of a styling technique than a haircut, brushing hair forward, and then to the side as bangs, can flatter a larger forehead.
 "Pushing everything forward towards the face gives everything more volume and looks so iconic," says M. A little bit can go a long way, he notes.
 "If that idea sounds too extreme to you, start with some light face-framing and go from there."

 Thick and Voluminous

 Volume is a key player in the game of redistributing attention away from the forehead.
 Thicker hair with a lot of natural volume on its own may have an easier time with longer-length cuts.
 But if you have finer strands, try using a volumizing product like IGK No Limit Dry Volume and Thickening Spray ($31) to feign fullness.